AkhilKumar-Git/extemporer/README.md

 ## Solution Overview

 Extempore AI Coach allows users to record video and audio of their speeches.
 These recordings are then (or will be) analyzed using AI to provide detailed, actionable feedback on aspects like clarity, conciseness, eye contact, pacing, and use of filler words.
-The platform is built with Next.js for the frontend and leverages Firebase for backend services (Authentication, Firestore Database, Cloud Storage).
+The platform is built with Next.js and leverages Firebase for backend services (Authentication, Firestore Database, Cloud Storage).

 ## Features